- Who We Are

 Habitat for Humanity of Spartanburg celebrated its 30th Anniversary in 2017 – 30 years filled with transforming the lives of 125 Spartanburg families who are deserving and hardworking.
-During the past two years since our 30th anniversary, we have increased the number of families served to 135.
+During the past three years since our 30th anniversary, we have increased the number of families served to 138.
 Habitat Spartanburg mobilizes volunteers and sponsors to build houses for low-income, deserving families in a pay-it-forward model.

 Habitat Spartanburg was founded by a small group of core activists from Spartanburg churches who saw a need for safe and affordable housing – our core tenets today – in Spartanburg.